Information Disclosure Based on TCFD Recommendations

 The TOKAI Group aims to actively engage in social issues, including climate change, and contribute to the realization of a sustainable society.
 To promote management with a sustainability perspective, the "Sustainability Promotion Committee" serves as one of the advisory bodies to the Board of Directors.
 The "Sustainability Promotion Committee" is chaired by the President and CEO and consists of responsible officers from departments such as management and risk management, presidents of group companies, and external directors who provide advice from an objective standpoint.

-The committee meets twice a year, to take stock of material issues and action assignments and to assess the status of initiatives for the achievement of targets.
-Climate-related initiatives and issues discussed at the Sustainability Promotion Committee are reported to the Board of Directors, and under the appropriate management and supervision of TOKAI Group's top management, they are instructed to the Group companies through the GX Promotion Committee which is comprised of Group companies.
+The committee usually meets twice a year and whenever necessary, to take stock of material issues and action assignments and to assess the status of initiatives for the achievement of targets.
+Climate-related initiatives and issues discussed at the Sustainability Promotion Committee are reported to the Board of Directors, and under the appropriate management and supervision of President of the Group's core operating companies, they are instructed to the Group companies through the GX Promotion Committee which is comprised of Group companies.

 2.Strategy